First Pillar: All you need to know to retire in Switzerland

 Optimize your first pillar

-There is not a lot you can do to optimize your pension coming from the first pillar.
+You cannot do much to optimize your pension from the first pillar.
 Since it is mandatory, you are already paying for it.

 It is essential to avoid any years when you do not pay the AVS insurance.
 All these years will significantly reduce the amount you will receive.
 If you go to a foreign country for a long time, you should continue to pay the minimum each year to avoid penalties.